adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 Inspired by the Irish constitution and principles of the welfare state the Directive Principles of State policy are included in Part IV of the constitution.
 It can be considered a non-legal right of the community.
 Article 37 declares that the Directive Principles are "fundamental in the governance of the country" and that "it shall be the duty of the state to apply these principles in making laws."
 But DPSP is non-binding.
 It is added to achieve the ideal of a democratic welfare state and to bring about social and economic revolutions.
 It is to create a just social order with inequalities and inequities removed.

-Even the fundamental rights may be amended by Parliament to implement the Directives and such legislation may be held valid if it is not violating any basic features of the constitution.
+Even the fundamental rights may be amended by Parliament to implement the Directives and such legislation may be held valid if it is not violating any basic features of the Constitution.

 **Dr B. R. Ambedkar** said: ***"It is the intention of the assembly that in future both the legislature and the executive should not merely pay lip service to these principles enacted in this part, but that they should be made the basis of all executive and legislative action that may be taken hereafter in the matter of the governance of the country."***